 - Dam construction in Kenya

 Headquartered in Austria, STRABAG has over 72,000 employees and offers services worldwide.
-Their drone division is based in Regensburg, Germany and is focused on mapping infrastructure such as roads and bridges, measuring stockpiles, and monitoring constructions sites.
+Their drone division is based in Regensburg, Germany and is focused on mapping infrastructure such as roads and bridges, measuring stockpiles, and monitoring construction sites.

 The drone division is a team of six people who manage complex, large scale mapping projects all over the world.
 This scale is achieved in part by training STRABAG’s business units to map projects with their own drones.
 The business units handle more than 40 projects every month – a number which continues to increase.

-Mapping with Pix4D
+Mapping with drones and Pix4D photogrammetry software

 Results and compatibility with an existing workflow are just two of the factors taken into account when choosing a software solution.
 It was important to the team at STRABAG that any software would be easy to use, produce reliable results, and be compatible with other software such as CAD and BIM.
 As well as being easy-to-use, the software has to seamlessly integrate with existing construction workflows and scale to handle the ever-growing number of projects.